Round oak handrail Ø42 mm

 Installation advice

-Select brackets suited to a round profile of Ø42 mm — collars or retaining clips, different from grooved brackets.
-Position the brackets at regular intervals, with a maximum spacing of 80 cm.
-For 200 cm, 3 brackets are sufficient; for 300 cm, plan for 4 spaced at equal intervals.
+Select brackets suitable for a round profile of Ø42 mm – collar or cradle brackets, different from grooved brackets.
+Position brackets at regular intervals, with a maximum spacing of 80 cm.
+For 200 cm, 3 brackets are sufficient; for 300 cm, plan for 4 evenly spaced.

-Install the handrail at a height of between 80 and 100 cm from the nosing or finished floor.
-As oak is a very hard wood, pre-drilling is mandatory before any screwing — without pre-drilling, the wood may split or the screw may deform.
-Apply the finish preferably before fitting to cover all faces, including the ends.
+Install the handrail at a height of between 80 and 100 cm from the nosing or finished floor level.
+As oak is a very hard wood, pre-drilling is mandatory before any screwing – without pre-drilling, the wood may split or the screw may deform.
+Apply the finish preferably before installation to cover all faces, including the ends.

 Maintenance and protection

 Raw oak must be treated before use.
-Recommended finishes according to the desired result:
+Recommended finishes depending on the desired result:

-- Staircase floor sealer: 2 to 3 coats, maximum resistance to friction, durability 5 to 8 years
+- Stair floor finish: 2 to 3 coats, maximum resistance to friction, durability 5 to 8 years

-- Natural oil for interior wood: penetrates the fibres, strengthens resistance, natural matt finish, renewal every 2 to 3 years
+- Natural oil for interior wood: penetrates the fibres, strengthens resistance, natural matt appearance, renewal every 2 to 3 years

-- Maintenance wax: used in addition to oiling, nourishes the wood and facilitates routine maintenance
+- Maintenance wax: used alongside oiling, nourishes the wood and makes routine maintenance easier

 For routine maintenance, a slightly damp cloth is sufficient.
 Avoid abrasive products or acidic cleaners.
-Oak naturally develops a patina towards warmer golden tones over time — regular oiling maintains this effect and nourishes the wood in depth.
+Oak naturally develops a patina towards golden hues over time – regular oil maintenance enhances this effect and nourishes the wood deeply.

 Frequently asked questions